OFSTED, November 2013

-Guiseley School is committed to working with learners, their parents and families, and other settings/providers to ensure that positive transitions occur.
+Guiseley School is committed to working with students, their parents and families, and other settings/providers to ensure that positive transitions occur.

-Planning and support for transition is a particular and important element of our provision for all SEN learners at Guiseley School.
-Planning for transition from Year 6 to high school begins as soon as possible in Year 6 and often in year 5.
-For those children with Statements of SEN or EHCPs, the SENCo will attend the Annual Review in Y6 and, wherever possible, in Year 5, to begin to build a picture of individual need.
+Planning and support for transition is a particular and important element of our provision for all SEN students at Guiseley School.
+Planning for transition from Year 6 to secondary school begins as soon as possible in Year 6 and often in Year 5.
+For those students with Statements of SEN or EHCP’s, the SENCo will attend the Annual Review in Year 6 and, wherever possible, in Year 5, to begin to build a picture of individual need.

-From Year 9, transition planning starts for the move into key Stage 4 and from there into 6th form, college or employment.
-The SENCo and Learning Support team work closely with other providers and settings to ensure a transition which is as smooth and positive as possible for learners with SEN and/or disability.
+From Year 9, transition planning starts for the move into Key Stage 4 and from there into Sixth Form, college or employment.
+The SENCo and Learning Support team work closely with other providers and settings to ensure a transition which is as smooth and positive as possible for students with SEN and/or disability.